 6) Following Cremation

-Following the cremation procedure your loved one’s cremains are carefully placed in the urn, keepsakes and/or jewelry keepsake pieces that were selected.
+Following the cremation procedure your loved one’s cremated remains are carefully placed in the urn, keepsakes and/or jewelry keepsake pieces that were selected.

-Our funeral directors will notify the family and arrange a time for the receiving of the cremains.
-At this time we will provided an appropriate setting to receive the cremains and you may spend some quiet time in reflection.
+Our funeral directors will notify the family and arrange a time for the receiving of the cremated remains.
+At this time we will provide an appropriate setting to receive the cremated remains and you may spend some quiet time in reflection.

-If requested, our staff can personally deliver the cremains to your local home.
+If requested, our staff can personally deliver the cremated remains to your local home.

 We will assist your family in planning a funeral, visitation, gathering or memorial service either before or after the cremation.
-This event will celebrate the life of your loved one and be a special tribute to a life lived and reflect how they touched the lives of those around them.
+This event will celebrate the life of your loved one, be a special tribute to a life lived and reflect how they touched the lives of those around them.